nov1n/pixyll/_posts/2015-05-15-reactive-bind.md

 categories: tech
 ---

-Two-way data binding is term becoming increasingly popular.
+Two-way data binding is a term becoming increasingly popular.
 It basically means the following two things.
 When data in the model changes, the view will update accordingly.
 In a similar fashion, changes to the view should propagate back to the model.

 A possible application of two-way data binding can best be illustrated with an example.
-In this case we will use the Session as the 'model' and an html input element as the 'view'.
+In this case we will use Session as the 'model' and an html input element as the 'view'.

 ## A simple example